Change Your Name

 Q: How do I set a chosen/preferred name?

 A: Students may set a chosen/preferred name through the form above.
-Employees can do so by updating their name via the directory.
+Employees can do so by updating their chosen/preferred name here.

 Q: Who can set a chosen/preferred name?